Investigamer/Proxyshop/README.md

 - Once the zips are downloaded, move them into the `templates/` folder.
 Select them all, Right-click -> 7-Zip -> Extract here.
 - Once extracted, you will have a lot of `.7z` archive files, this is because we compress PSD templates to reduce their hosting footprint.
 - Once again, select the `.7z` archives, and extract using the same process.
-- You will also notice two folders: `MrTeferi` and `SilvanMTG`
+- You will also notice two folders: `MrTeferi/` and `SilvanMTG/`
-- Copy the contents of these folders to: `plugins/MrTeferi/templates` and `plugins/SilvanMTG/templates`
+- Copy the contents of these folders to: `plugins/MrTeferi/templates/` and `plugins/SilvanMTG/templates/`
 - Once again, extract those `.7z` archives using the same process as before.
 All done!